 How is it performed?

-1. The treatment involves making a small incisions, mostly in groin and inserting a small tube (catheter) which passes through blood vessel.
+1. The treatment involves making a small incision, mostly in groin and inserting a small tube (catheter) which passes through blood vessel.

 2. A device on top of the catheter will be deployed in the septum defect to seal the hole.

 3. Once the catheter is successfully placed in the catheter, the doctor starts using cardiac imaging system.